hellowhirl/my-bootcamp-learning/react_notes.md

 When we define parameters in our route by detault those parameters are required

-To make then not required we append a '?'
+To make them not required we append a '?'

 Programmatic navigation: when the user does some action (clikcs on a button) we redirect them to another page